Voggastur/data-centric-dev-project/README.md

 6. Press Enter.
 Your local clone will be created.

 ## 7. Credits <a name="Credits"></a>

-* Spaceship and Alien pictures were taken from free library at flaticon.com.
+* The slider images and the helmet picture was taken from a free library on google search.

-* The energy, laser and rocket pictures were found in various picture archives via Google Search

-* Scrolling background image was taken from NASAs website, but converted to a minimum size better suited to my website project

 * The letters J and K for my favicon.ico were found on google picture search, upon finding them I combined them and made converted it into my favicon.ico.